 Firstly, we have been overwhelmed by the support and generosity of our extended Lembongan Traveller network and we THANK YOU on behalf of the Lembongan community.
-This kindness has been echoed repeatedly by so many people in the last two weeks and also when we did our first “Food for Lembongan” fundraiser in April 2020.
-It is has shown, no donation is too small and together we can make a difference.
+This kindness has been echoed repeatedly by so many people in the last two weeks and also when we did our first “Food for Lembongan” fundraiser in April 2020 and our latest Food & Literacy Relief For Nusa Lembongan.
+It has shown, no donation is too small and together we can make a difference.

 We have raised over $36,000 across both campaigns for the Lembongan community and reached over 1200 families, with more people to receive in the coming weeks.
 This is an outstanding achievement, a true testament to this special island and it’s incredible people for leaving an imprint on our hearts.
 This has been an opportunity for us all to acknowledge their act of kindness of sharing their island home with us, always welcoming visitors with open hearts and the most wonderful hospitality.

 Thanks to your generosity, the current Food & Literacy Relief For Nusa Lembongan campaign has raised over $20,000 in two weeks.
 We implemented Stage 1 with deliveries this week of 400 food packages consisting of rice, noodles, sugar and oil, these supplies were purchased from local Warungs on Lembongan.